tmtsoftware/csw/docs/src/main/services/logging.md

 @@@

-In order to create a LoggerFactory with a custom componentName refer the following code:
+In order to create a LoggerFactory with a custom componentName, refer to the following code:

 Scala
 :   @@snip [Sample](../../../../examples/src/main/scala/example/logging/client/componentlogger/loggers.scala) { #logger-factory-creation }